 Church ministry archives can help content writers successfully overcome writer’s block and these resources should also be regarded as potentials for creative submission.

-Jesus promised believers that “he who believes in Me, the works that I do he will do also; and greater works than these he will do,” (John 14:12) While we can never do greater works than God, we do have the potential to reach greater numbers of people by following the guidance of the Holy Spirit and using the technological advancements available today.
+Jesus promised believers that “he who believes in Me, the works that I do he will do also; and greater works than these he will do,” (John 14:12) While we can never do greater works than our God and Savior Jesus Christ, we do have the potential to reach greater numbers of people by following the guidance of the Holy Spirit and using the technological advancements available today.

 As the world eagerly awaits the second coming of Jesus Christ; writers, web developers and ministry leaders should certainly consider their work to be an important aspect to fulfilling the great commission of Jesus Christ.
 Technological innovations provide viable venues of evangelistic outreach, enabling believers to preach the word of God more efficiently and subsequently fulfill their respective ministries.
 (2 Timothy 4:5)